Dear Friend of the Program:

 The following is a list of annual highlights from our students, faculty, and program initiatives:

 - We were honored with a distinction by the national MetroLab Network for our partnership with the United Parcel Service.
-Structured as a client-responsive planning studio and conducted together with Georgetown’s Technology Management program, New Urban Technologies explores the design, policy and investment strategies at the nexus of big data, urban systems, and the management of public space.
+Structured as a client-responsive planning studio and conducted together with Georgetown’s Master's in Technology Management program, New Urban Technologies explores the design, policy and investment strategies at the nexus of big data, urban systems, and the management of public space.

 - Since many of our students advance research projects in direct collaboration with external partners, we have now created a clearinghouse for our partners to request new research from our students and faculty.
 Inspired by the open-air trading markets of ancient Rome, we have called this platform the “Loggia.”
 Loggia is a survey instrument for external partners to propose new applied research for our students.

 - Our commitment to the practices of place-making and place-management builds on dedicated courses and external partnerships with the innovative business improvement districts in Washington, DC.
 These new practices are forging sophisticated economic development strategies which responsibly position local neighborhood stakeholders in an international marketplace of capital investments in real estate.

 - Our engagement in themes of rapid urbanization enabled students to conduct a field study in China where they explored the creation of a new metropolitan-region in the heart of China.
 As part of this effort, we were honored to host Professor Liu Jian of Tsinghua University to gain insights into new urban research in China.